bozsahin/thebench/README.md

 PYTHON UPGRADE NOTE:

-If you want to move to another python for this tool, say python3.xx, and have that python installed, then re-run the install script FROM thebench home as
+If you want to move to another python for this tool, say <code>mynewpaython</code>, and have that python and its pip installed as above, then re-run the install script FROM thebench home as

-<code>./bench.sh reset python3.xx pip3.xx</code>
+<code>./bench.sh reset mynewpython mynewpip</code>

 to change to that python.
-It will make sure its <code>pip</code> library manager is installed and refreshes TheBench libraries for that python.

 TO DEVELOP A GRAMMAR: